code-saturne/code_saturne/README.md

 These scripts are given in the hope that they will be useful, but WITHOUT ANY WARRANTY.

-The script can download every package needed by the code to run properly.
+The script can download the main packages needed by the code to run properly.
 If this behaviour is not wanted, set the "download" variable to "no" in the setup script.